 When I arrived in Granada, I was alone and did not know what to do.
 I was late for the free Spanish language course on campus because the Embassy of Spain was on autumn holidays and my visa was sent a month later.
 I was panicking because I thought I missed a lot already.
 It turned out that my classes (except the Spanish language) would start by November.
-My first class was on research, in pure Spanish and for 6 hours a day everyday for one whole week.
+My first class was on research, in pure Spanish, and for six hours a day every day for one whole week.
 My next classes would be in January.
-Imagine I had one whole month free!
-I never gotten my ID because the International Office lost my papers twice.
+Imagine, I had one whole month free!
+I never got my ID because the International Office lost my papers twice.

 I met a Filipino-British undergraduate student in Granada.
 I had been introduced to him through email by a common friend in London.
-Rafa originally came from the Philippines, moved to the UK with his mum, studied Spanish and Language Literature in London with 1 year mobility in Granada.
+Rafa originally came from the Philippines but moved to the UK with his mum and studied Spanish and Language Literature in London, with one-year mobility in Granada.
 We were of the same age but since he did not finish his undergraduate in the Philippines, he had to take it in the UK.
 If not for him, I think I would have suffered loneliness.
 I had classmates in Granada who were with me in Hull: Spanish and Mexican.
 All of my classmates spoke fluent Spanish and I was the only one who could speak basic.
 I think that part of why I felt alone was because of the language: my lack of fluency.
-Most of the time they would discuss in Spanish in and outside the classroom and I would be left out in the conversation.
+Most of the time they would discuss in Spanish in and outside the classroom and I would be left out of the conversation.
 I made more friends with Rafa’s friends and also the locals who are restaurant owners.
-In Hull I would cook, in Granada I would often eat out for breakfast, lunch and dinner; most of the time alone or with Rafa and his friends.
+In Hull, I would cook; in Granada I would often eat out for breakfast, lunch and dinner, most of the time alone or with Rafa and his friends.
 Being solitary in Granada made me feel how far I was from my family back in the Philippines.
 I did not feel it in Hull.
 For one, Granada was similar to my country but very different too.
 Sometimes, I would be lost in the system: how people work.
-Then I had to remind myself of the Granada “mantra” I learned: No te preocupes.
+Then I had to remind myself of the Granada 'mantra' I learned: No te preocupes.
 No pasa nada.
 Nothing is happening.
 Don’t worry.
-When I understood what this mantra meant, I became calmer and more accepting to the “surprises” that came my way.
+When I understood what this mantra meant, I became calmer and more accepting to the 'surprises' that came my way.